Last Updated on 22 hours by mallorcaunderthesun

 There was a report a few years ago from the Guardian newspaper about thefts at the security belts too.
 You can read about it here.

-Don’t take your eyes off your valaubles and stay alert.
+Don’t take your eyes off your valuables and stay alert.

-Buses are great for getting around the island cheaply but please be careful standing on a busy bus especially nwhere there is standing room only.
+Buses are great for getting around the island cheaply but please be careful standing on a busy bus, especially where there is standing room only.